 The contractor must ensure that facilities provided for employees are provided in such a manner that segregation on the basis of race, color, religion, sex, or national origin cannot result.
 The contractor may neither require such segregated use by written or oral policies nor tolerate such use by employee custom.
 The contractor's obligation extends further to ensure that its employees are not assigned to perform their services at any location, under the contractor's control, where the facilities are segregated.
-The term "facilities" includes waiting rooms, work areas, restaurants and other eating areas, time clocks, restrooms, washrooms, locker rooms, and other storage or dressing areas, parking lots, drinking fountains, recreation or entertainment areas, transportation, and housing provided for employees.
+The term "facilities" includes waiting rooms, work areas, restaurants and other storage or dressing areas, parking lots, drinking fountains, recreation or entertainment areas, transportation, and housing provided for employees.
 The contractor shall provide separate or single-user restrooms and necessary dressing or sleeping areas to assure privacy between sexes.